cozodb/cozo-docs/source/algorithms.rst

 Fixed rules in CozoScript apply utilities or algorithms.

 The algorithms described here are only available if your distribution of Cozo is compiled with the ``graph-algo`` feature flag.
-Currently all prebuilt binaries are compiled with this flag on.
+Currently all prebuilt binaries except WASM are compiled with this flag on.

-Some algorithms make use of multiple threads to greatly improve running time if the ``rayon`` feature flag is on.
-All prebuilt binaries except WASM have this flag on.
-As a result, and also because of other platform restrictions, algorithms on WASM in general run much slower than on other platforms.

 .. module:: Algo
     :noindex: